Is it the Flu or an STD? 11 Signs You Need to get Tested Immediately

 Fevers can be caused by chlamydia, gonorrhea, syphilis, HIV, Hepatitis A, or herpes.
 Fevers always indicate that your body is trying to fight off an infection, but a lot of people may not know that the infection could be the result of a burgeoning STD.

 Nausea and Vomiting are symptoms of syphilis, Hepatitis A, Hepatitis C, and HIV.
-Thinking you might have just eaten something bad, or that you have the flue and your body will take care of it is a sure-fire way to continue spreading the virus, and allowing the virus to burrow deeper into your system.
+Thinking you might have just eaten something bad or that you have the flu and your body will take care of it is a surefire way to continue spreading the virus and allowing the virus to burrow deeper into your system.

 Headaches can be caused by HIV, syphilis, or herpes.
 Headaches are easy to ignore.
 You simply take some ibuprofen and move on with your day.
 But if you have a headache and you may be at risk for an STD!